dyballa/NeuralEncodingManifolds/README.md

 # NeuralEncodingManifolds
-Code for analysis of neural populations in response to an ensemble of stimuli will be available shortly.
+Here you will find the code for the analysis of neural populations in response to an ensemble of stimuli.
 For more information, please refer to the paper:

 > Dyballa, L. et al. (2023), "Population encoding of stimulus features along the visual hierarchy", Preprint available on bioRxiv: https://www.biorxiv.org/content/10.1101/2023.06.27.545450v2

 ## Contents

 Code files are organized into folders, also containing examples (python notebooks) explaining usage.

 [`creating-the-tensor`](/creating-the-tensor) -  Creating the tensor of response maps from spike files (includes kernel smoothing, displaying response maps for multiple stimuli, building the tensor)

 [`permuted-decomposition`](/permuted-decomposition) - running the permuted factorization (matlab files), selection of the number of tensor components to use, plotting resulting factors